-Finding back-to-school read-alouds can be a little bit challenging.
-Some students are still learning how to sit quietly on the rug and students attention spans are short.
-I’ve compiled a list of my go-to back-to-school read-alouds that your students will love!
+Finding back to school read-alouds can be a little bit challenging.
+Some students are still learning how to sit quietly on the rug, and students’ attention spans are short.
+I’ve compiled a list of my go-to back to school read-alouds that your students will love!

 I read soooo many books to my students during the first week of school.
-I have them all lined up by my rocking chair and I can pick and choose what I need at a moment’s notice.
+I have them all lined up by my rocking chair, and I can pick and choose what I need at a moment’s notice.

 The first two weeks of the school year follow a typical pattern: